salcido/discogs-enhancer/readme.md

 ### 2️⃣ popup.html

 - Modify `popup.html` with the new preference menu option.
 Update the markup with a unique `id`, help-bubble text, and meta keywords.
-Make sure to add the markup in the corrrect alphabetical position.
+Make sure to add the markup in the correct alphabetical position.

 > Example: